pythononencv/test/readme.txt

-qwwqGit is a version control system.
+qweqweqeqweqwwqGit is a version control system.
-1
+1asd
+as

-11Git is free software.
+11sadGit is free software.